12 minutes read

 2. Outdated visuals

-When we watch old movies and play retro games, they all share a certain charm we don't get to see nowadays.
+When we watch old movies and play retro games, they all share a certain charm we don't see nowadays.
 Unfortunately, the same cannot be applied to websites.
 Regardless of what you offer on your site, if its home page looks like something from the 90s, we almost guarantee that 90% of people would say 'nope.'
 It doesn't convey trust or competence; it is the first thing your prospects see.

-Another thing that can deter customers from 'problem sites' is poor color choices.
-If your site has a bunch of 'trippy' graphics, the only thing this color match will achieve is a headache.
-Now we understand that creating a great-looking website costs a ton of money, and conveying the need for this extra expense to the C-Suite can be a tough mountain.
+Poor color choices can also deter customers from 'problem sites.If your site has many 'trippy' graphics, this color match will only cause headaches.
+Now we understand that creating a great-looking website costs a lot of money, and conveying the need for this extra expense to the C-Suite can be a tough mountain.

 But then again, think about how much you can gain from a functional and sleek-looking website.
 It's not just visuals.
 Search engines such as Google take into account such data as well.
 Who knows, you might not be ranking due to this exact reason.
 So, investigate the issues and don't cheap out on visuals.